GAMformer: Bridging Tabular Foundation Models and Interpretable Machine Learning: Experiments

 \subsection{Multi-class Classification on OpenML Tabular Datasets}

-To assess the transferability of pretraining on synthetic data to real-world tabular data, we evaluate GAMformer's performance on the test datasets from TabPFN~\citep{hollmann-iclr23a}, which include up to 2000 datapoints (see \Cref{app:tabpfn_test_datasets} for dataset details). \Cref{fig:tabular_data_comparison} reports Critical Diagrams (CD) from \citet{demsar-06a} showing the average rank across datasets for each method, with statistically tied methods grouped by horizontal bars.
+To assess the transferability of pretraining on synthetic data to real-world tabular data, we evaluate GAMformer's performance on the test datasets from TabPFN~\citep{hollmann-iclr23a}, which include up to 2000 datapoints (see \Cref{app:dataset_details} for dataset details). \Cref{fig:tabular_data_comparison} reports Critical Difference (CD) diagrams~\citep{demsar-06a} showing the average rank across datasets for each method, with statistically tied methods grouped by horizontal bars.
 Our method outperforms EBM when using only main effects.
 With pair effects, both GAMformer* and EBM* show slight improvements, matching XGBoost's performance.
-We also compare against GAMs from the \texttt{mgcv} R~\footnote{\url{https://www.rdocumentation.org/packages/mgcv/versions/1.9-1/topics/gam}} library. mgcv GAM models the relationships between features and output variables by combining parametric and non-parametric terms.
-The non-parametric components are represented by splines, thus capturing nonlinear relationships.
-In mgcv GAM the degree of smoothness in every spline is automatically selected using Restricted Maximum Likelihood (REML)~\citep{wood2011}.

-We note that the small difference in performance between XGBoost and GAMformer suggests that the trade-offs in model capacity when choosing a main effects only GAM are often less significant than expected.
-As a result, the substantial interpretability benefits offered by the GAM model class become even more appealing, making it a viable choice for many applications.
-We present additional results on five binary classification datasets used by~\citet{chang2021node} in \Cref{app:dataset_binary}.
-Despite these datasets falling outside the recommended range of 2000 datapoints, GAMformer still demonstrates comparable performance to more complex models.
+We also compare against spline-based GAMs from the \texttt{mgcv} R library~\citep{wood2001mgcv}, demonstrating significantly better performance for GAMformer.